Facebook Page:

 Yes.
 There are required and restricted moves for each division.
 Please refer to the Guidelines and Regulations pages for more details.

-What is the height for silks and Lyra?
+What is the height for silks, hammock, aerial pole, and Lyra?

 The silks will be rigged from 20 feet high.
-The Lyra will be rigged five feet from the bottom of the apparatus to the ground.
-Lyra rigging for youth divisions will be adjusted.
+The Lyra and hammock will be rigged five feet (60″) from the bottom of the apparatus to the ground.
+Aerial pole will be rigged 3 feet from the bottom of the apparatus to the ground.
+Lyra and hammock rigging for youth divisions will be adjusted by request.

 Is there a motor for rigging?